ISO 9001:2015 Clause 9.2 Internal Audit

 - Records provide evidence of conformity to requirements.

-- Has organization established a documented procedure to define the controls needed for identification, storage, protection, retrieval, retention and disposition of records?
+- Has the organization established a documented procedure to define the controls needed for identification, storage, protection, retrieval, retention, and disposition of records?

 - Are Records controlled?